larspensjo/Logonaut/doc/Plan.TabbedInterface.md

         *   Call a method on the new `TabViewModel` (e.g., `LoadPastedContent(text)`) to populate its `LogDataProcessor`'s internal `LogDocument`.
         *   Add the tab to `TabViewModels` and make it active.
         *   Its `ActivateAsync` method will then apply the current filters to the already-loaded content.
+        *   The name of the pasted content should include the date and time.

 ### Step 2.4: Implement Close Tab Functionality